 In Bite the Bullet, we’ve taken the crafting system and beefed it up a bit.
 Instead of simply throwing some wheat and chicken into a bowl, you put those calories, fat, and protein to good use by upgrading your guns.
 Mowing down on an infected enemy starts the “catalytic fermentation” process in your gut, which lets you put a little more fire into your firearms.
 Just be prepared to clean up some vomit after you’re done tuning up.

 Sometimes, cooking in games helps you be a better cook outside of games too.
 Food Network: Cook or be Cooked gives you 12 authentic recipes to try out on your Wii.
 There’s also more educational games.
 Personal Trainer: Cooking is more of a guide than a game, letting you choose recipes based on what ingredients you have on hand or how many calories you’re prepared to pack in.
 Personal Trainer: Cooking is part of a longer series in Japan called Shaberu!
 DS Oryouri Navi which covers even more recipes including pastries.

 And then there are games like Final Fantasy XV, wherein you command your party member to feed you and they whip up lavishly detailed dishes.
 Seriously, that Ignis guy can cook.
 His meals always look so delicious that my mouth is watering just thinking about it.

-So make sure you’re keeping your favourite video games characters well fed.
-Use the proper ingredients, the right apparatus, and you’ll be viewing mouth watering digital food in no time.
+So make sure you’re keeping your favorite video game characters well fed.
+Use the proper ingredients, the right apparatus, and you’ll be viewing mouth-watering digital food in no time.

 Want to lend a hand in the kitchen?
 Join the Mega Cat Discord here!